The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s Guaiazulene, a signed woodcut from 2010, is estimated to be worth between £20,000 and £30,000.
-This screenprint has shown consistent value growth, with an average annual growth rate of 27%.
-This work has an auction history of one sale on 18th January 2023.
-The hammer price for this sale was £20,000, providing the seller with an average annual growth rate of 27%.
+Damien Hirst's Guaiazulene (signed), a woodcut from 2010, is estimated to be worth between £17,000 and £26,000.
+This artwork has shown consistent value growth, with an average annual growth rate of 20%.
+This piece has an impressive auction history, having been sold once at auction on 18th January 2023.
 The edition size of this artwork is limited to 48.

 Meaning & Analysis